-The Company is currently implementing a new enterprise resource planning ("ERP") system.
+The Company has implemented a new enterprise resource planning ("ERP") system.
 The new ERP system operates in a cloud-based environment.
 The Company concluded that this cloud computing arrangement does not include a license, and therefore, will account for this arrangement as one that is a service contract.
-As of April 1, 2023, the Company capitalized \$1.0 million in implementation costs, included in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
-The Company will amortize the capitalized implementation costs over five years on a straight-line basis once the ERP system is ready for use.
-There were no amortization expenses for both the three months ended April 1, 2023 and April 2, 2022.
+The Company capitalized \$1.1 million in implementation costs and began utilizing the ERP system near the end of the third quarter of 2023 and is recognizing amortization of the capitalized implementation costs over five years on a straight-line basis.
+For the three months ended March 30, 2024, approximately \$57 thousand of amortization expenses were recorded.
+There were no amortization expenses for the three months ended April 1, 2023.